-- · Drink plenty of water.
+- Drink plenty of water.
 Ask your doctor about using drinks such as Gatorade which provide electrolytes as well as liquid.
 Electrolytes are body salts that must stay in balance for cells to work properly. - Over-the-counter medicines such as loperamide (Imodium A-D and others) and prescription drugs are available for diarrhea but should be used only if necessary.
-If the diarrhea is bad enough that you need medicine, discuss it with your doctor or nurse. - Choose foods that contain soluble fiber-for example beans, oat cereals, oranges, and flaxseeds.
-High-pectin foods such as peaches, apples, oranges, grapefruit, bananas, and apricots can also help to avoid diarrhea. - · Avoid food high in refined sugar and those sweetened with sugar alcohols such as sorbitol and mannitol.
-Look for this low-calorie sweetener on food labels; the names of this type of sweetener usually end with the letters "ol." - Low fat food choices are less likely to cause diarrhea than fatty, greasy, or fried foods.
-The fats you eat should come from healthy sources, such as olive oil, canola oil, avocado, olives, nuts, and seeds. - Limit or avoid lactose, especially if you are lactose-intolerant.
-There are plant-based milk alternatives you can try, such as soy or rice milk.
-If lactose is an essential part of your diet, there are dairy products with added lactase (which breaks down lactose) and dietary lactase supplements.
+If the diarrhea is bad enough that you need medicine, discuss it with your doctor or nurse. - Choose fiber-dense foods such as whole grains, fruits and vegetables, all of which help form stools. - Avoid food high in refined sugar and those sweetened with sugar alcohols such as sorbitol and mannitol.